 Unless you are on a designated hiking path, you will likely be sharing mountain trails with downhill skiers, cross-country skiers, and snowboarders.
 Backcountry and forest paths could also have snowmobilers enjoying them.

-To keep things safe for you and your dog, here are some helpful tips to keep safe while snowshoeing.
+To keep things safe when snowshoeing with dogs, here are some helpful tips.

 - Let people know where you are going.
-No matter if you’re venturing near or far, it’s also always best to bring a GPS (global positioning system) and tell a friend or family member where you and your pet are heading and when you are planning to return home.
+Whether you’re venturing near or far, it’s also always best to bring a GPS (global positioning system) device and tell a friend or family member where you and your pet are heading and when you are planning to return home.

 - Know before you go.
 You don’t have to be an expert on the trail you’re exploring, but it’s good to check the weather forecast and get an idea of what to expect once you’re out in the snow.